Updated on: November 1, 2024

 Read the full AVG review here >

-10. ZoneAlarm — Effective Malware Scanner With a Free Firewall
+9. ZoneAlarm — Effective Malware Scanner With a Free Firewall

 During my tests, ZoneAlarm detected all of the malicious files I downloaded onto my PC.
-The scan took about an hour and provided a report about the threats it neutralized — however it wasn’t nearly as detailed as I’d like it to be.
+The scan took about an hour and provided a report about the threats it neutralized — however, it wasn’t nearly as detailed as I’d like it to be.
 The scan also slowed down my PC quite substantially.
 If you have an older device, you’re probably better off with a cloud-based tool like Bitdefender.

-That said, the inclusion of a firewall on the free app is ZoneAlarm’s best feature.
+That said, the inclusion of a firewall in the free app is ZoneAlarm’s best feature.
 It offers inbound and outbound protection, ensuring your network remains safe from hackers and other threats.
 It worked well when I simulated a network attack.
 The free firewall is included with the antivirus and is also available as a standalone product.

 Bottom Line:

 ZoneAlarm is pretty good for a free antivirus.
-The malware scanner is complemented by an effective firewall and decent real-time protection.
+The free malware scanner is complemented by an effective firewall and decent real-time protection.
 It’s lacking in web protection and only works on Windows, but it’s still a good security tool.
 For more features, you’ll need to get Pro Antivirus + Firewall or the Extreme Security NextGen plan, which adds mobile support and a few other features.

 Read the full ZoneAlarm review here